1989 Callao bombing: Attack

 The other two smaller buses with 35 passengers each were also affected, but the largest bus was the most affected, with its 49 passengers being evacuated to hospitals in Lima.
 All the seriously injured were on the largest bus, with 20 injuries being first reported, later rising to 33, four of whom were in a critical state.

 Aftermath

 No terrorist organization officially claimed responsibility for the attack, but the Ministry of the Interior reported that the modus operandi of the attack was that of Sendero Luminoso.
 The then PNP officer Oswaldo Díaz Salvador said that witnesses reported that two young people were seen placing a package on the bottom of the large bus in the vicinity of the attack site at a time the Soviets were not in their vehicles.
 The Peruvian National Police said that four people were being sought, saying that two more suspects fled in a car immediately after the explosion.

-Attacks against the USSR continued, as the Soviet embassy was again bombed on October 1989.
+Attacks against the USSR continued, as the Soviet embassy was again bombed in October 1989.